skatejs/skatejs/docs/src/index.md

       }
     });

 You're definition is now in one place.
 If you dynamically insert some tabs into the document, they'll be upgraded automatically without you having to do anything.
-You also have the added benefit of ensuring that the element is not visible when it is upgraded to tabs because you've used the `ready()` callback.
+You also have the added benefit of ensuring that the element is not visible when it is upgraded to tabs because you've used the `created()` callback.

 Furthermore, this is especially good when you don't have the time to refactor a legacy component into web components.
 You get many of the benefits of a web component without having to change any markup.